pingcap/docs/clinic/clinic-user-guide-for-tiup.md

 ### Step 3.
 View data locally (optional)

 The collected data is stored in separate subdirectories based on its data source.
-These subdirectories are named after the machine name and port number.
-The storage locations of the configuration, logs, and other files of each node are the same as their relative storage paths in the real server of the TiDB cluster:
+These subdirectories are named after machine names and port numbers.
+The storage locations of the configuration, logs, and other files of each node are the same as their relative storage paths in the real server of your TiDB cluster:

-- Basic system and hardware information: in `insight.json`
+- Basic information of the system and hardware: in `insight.json`
 - Contents in the system `/etc/security/limits.conf`: in `limits.conf`
 - List of kernel parameters: in `sysctl.conf`
 - Kernel logs: in `dmesg.log`